Abd al-Rahman ibn Abi Bakr: Participation in the early conquests

+Later, Abd al-Rahman participated in the campaign to Bahnasa.
+During the siege, the Byzantine forces were reportedly reinforced by a large contingent of Nubian units, which medieval chronicler al-Maqqari estimated at 50,000 troops.
+Under the overall command of Khalid ibn al-Walid, Abd al-Rahman served as a field commander alongside Zubayr ibn al-Awwam.
+Following a fierce assault, the Muslim forces breached the city gates.
+The battle is noted in Islamic tradition for its high intensity; chronicles record that 5,000 companions were killed during the siege and were buried in what became known as the "City of Martyrs."

 Later, the Muslim forces besieged Barqa (Cyrenaica) for about three years to no avail.
 Then Khalid ibn al-Walid, who had previously participated in the conquest of Oxyrhynchus, offered a radical plan to erect a catapult that would be filled with sacks of cotton.
 Then as the night came and the city guard slept, Khalid ordered his best warriors including Abd al-Rahman ibn Abi Bakr, Zubayr ibn al-Awwam, his son Abd Allah, Fadl ibn Abbas, Abu Mas'ud al-Badri, and Abd al-Razzaq to step into the catapult platform which was then filled with cotton sacks.
-The catapult launched them one by one to the top of the wall and allowed these warriors to climb the top of the city walls, open the gates and kill the guards, thus allowing the Muslim forces to enter and capture the city.